Skip to main content

 Light.
 After your light peel, expect some redness that will usually resolve within 12 hours, though sensitive skin can be red for several days.
 It’s common to experience some skin flaking and for skin to feel a little tight.

 Light to medium.
-Peeling usually begins about three days after the VI Peel application and can continue for up to a week.
+Peeling usually begins about two to three days after the VI Peel application.
+It will start around the perioral area and spread out from there.
+This will typically continue for up to a week (it may peel longer).
 During recovery, it’s important to avoid sun exposure, moisturize regularly and let the skin naturally shed without picking or peeling.
 Gentle cleansing and consistent sunscreen use will help protect and support the new skin.

 Medium.
-After a medium peel, the skin needs more recovery time than a light peel.
+The skin needs more recovery time after a medium peel than after a light peel.
 It may feel sunburned and sensitive before it begins sloughing.
 Recovery time may be more like seven to 14 days.

 • Protect your skin from the sun.